evncosta/100-Days-of-Code/Day 12/README.md

 - Difficulty level implementation
 - Game state management and attempt tracking
 - Clean program flow and organization

-## 🎓 Course Context

-This project was part of **Day 12: Scope & Number Guessing Game** in the 100 Days of Code curriculum.
-It demonstrates practical application of scope concepts and game design principles.

 ## 🎮 Difficulty Levels